Turkey Breast is easy and quick!

 Boneless turkey breast to the rescue!

-The following combination of flavors produce a moist and succulent roast turkey breast.
+The following combination of flavors produce a moist and succulent roast.
 It is easy to slice and easy to serve, and gone at just one seating!
 This turkey breast serves eight people quite comfortably.

 If you would rather not cook with alcohol, unfiltered apple cider will do the trick just as well as beer, in the same proportions (3 cups total): Leave the rest of the recipe as is.

-In the unlikely event you have turkey breast leftover, use it in sandwiches or in salad, with a good smear of mustard, small cornichons, lettuce and tomato.
+In the unlikely event you have leftovers, use it in sandwiches or in salad, with a good smear of mustard, small cornichons, lettuce and tomato.